Pyrgi Tablets

 The Pyrgi Tablets (dated c.
 500 BC) are three golden plates inscribed with a bilingual Phoenician–Etruscan dedicatory text.
-They are the oldest historical source documents from pre-Roman Italy and are rare examples of texts in these languages.
+They are the oldest historical source documents from Italy, predating Roman hegemony, and are rare examples of texts in these languages.
 They were discovered in 1964 during a series of excavations at the site of ancient Pyrgi, on the Tyrrhenian coast of Italy in Latium (Lazio).
 The text records the foundation of a temple and its dedication to the Phoenician goddess Astarte, who is identified with the Etruscan supreme goddess Uni in the Etruscan text.
-The temple's construction is attributed to Tiberius Velianas, ruler of the nearby city of Caere.
+The temple's construction is attributed to Thefarie Velianas, ruler of the nearby city of Caere.

 Two of the tablets are inscribed in the Etruscan language, the third in Phoenician.
 The writings are important in providing both a bilingual text that allows researchers to use knowledge of Phoenician to interpret Etruscan, and evidence of Phoenician or Punic influence in the Western Mediterranean.
 They may relate to Polybius's report (Hist.
 3,22) of an ancient and almost unintelligible treaty between the Romans and the Carthaginians, which he dated to the consulships of Lucius Junius Brutus and Lucius Tarquinius Collatinus (509 BC).

 The Phoenician inscriptions are known as KAI 277.
 The tablets are now held at the National Etruscan Museum, Villa Giulia, Rome.